portworx/lcfs/lcfs/README.md

-# Instructions on building LCFS with fuse v2.9.7
+# Instructions on building the LCFS file syste with fuse v2.9.7
-The lcfs file system depends on fuse v2.9.7.
+The LCFS file system depends on fuse v2.9.7.
 These instructions walk you through installing fuse and building and testing lcfs as regular filesystem, independent of Docker.

 ### Install pre-requisite packages
-LCFS requires `tcmalloc`, `zlib` and `fuse`.
+Building this file system requires `tcmalloc`, `zlib` and `fuse`.

 #### Install tcmalloc